Byte-Synergy/kasaba/README.md

 ### 🔐 License Activation

-To run the backend, two additional files are required for license validation:
+To run the backend, one additional file are required for license validation:

 - `server/src/license/license.json`